lim-wen-qi/chord-quest-vr/README.md

 ## Technical Implementation

-The project was developed in Unity using C# with XR Interaction Toolkit and OpenXR for VR interaction and device support.
+The project was developed in Unity using C#, XR Interaction Toolkit, and OpenXR for VR interaction and device support.

-Gameplay logic was separated into scripts responsible for puzzle management, game progression, musical notes, piano interactions, doors, sound playback, and level management.
+The gameplay is organised across several scripts responsible for musical interactions, puzzle logic, game progression, and environmental behaviour.

+- `SongManager` manages the final piano sequence, including correct and incorrect inputs, retry feedback, puzzle completion, and scene progression.
+- `NoteBox` and `PuzzleManager` work together to validate note-block placement and determine when the placement puzzle has been completed.
+- `DoorOpener` controls environmental progression when puzzle conditions are satisfied.
-VR interactions include object manipulation, trigger-based events, teleportation, and interactive musical elements used throughout the puzzle rooms.
+- VR interactions use controller-based object manipulation, trigger interactions, and teleport locomotion through XR Interaction Toolkit.

 ## Technologies